giellalt/giellalt.github.io/dicts/nds/StartingNewLanguagePairs.md

-When done with these steps, be sure to add the new files and directories to svn and check them in.
+When done with these steps, be sure to add the new files and directories to Git and check them in.

 #  Server config